deathtothecorporation/plunder-docs/setup/installation.md

 ```

-We'll get into booting machines and running cogs soon, but first let's just get a Sire repl to play with.\
+We'll get into booting machines and running cogs soon, but first let's just get a Sire REPL to play with.\
-While the `repl` command looks attractive, it's not going to do exactly what you expect. **TODO: explain how seed files work** [**seed files**](../sire/seeds.md)
+While the `repl` command looks attractive, it's not going to do exactly what you expect.

-Remember that there is a [boot sequence](../overview/boot.md) required before we have all the necessary tools at hand.
-Since we want our environment to be hydrated properly, we'll do that boot sequence in order to get a proper repl:
+There is a particular boot sequence required before we have all the necessary tools at hand.
+Since we want our environment to be hydrated properly, we'll execute the proper boot sequence in order to get a working REPL:

 ```
 plunder sire sire/prelude.sire